7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Application-Services.md

 - Custom Domains
 - Attaching TLS/SSL certificates

+Limitations:
+- Not supported on Shared pricing tier
+- Builtin Images have an allocated storage, disk latency of this volume is higher and more variable than the latency of the container filesystem
+	- May require custom container option
+- Azure portal shows only features that currently work for Linux apps

 The Azure app service Benefits
 ![1080](azureappservicesbenefits.png)

+An App Server will always run within an App Service plan that defines a set of compute resources for a web app to run.
+Defined by:
+- Operating System (Windows, Linux)
+- Region (West US, East US, etc.)
+- Number of VM instances
+- Size of VM instances (Small, Medium, Large)
-You pay based on an Azure App Servies Plan - list below by incremental cost:
+- Pricing tier (Free, Shared, Basic, Standard, Premium, PremiumV2, PremiumV3, Isolated, IsolatedV2) - list below by incremental cost:
-- Shared Tier
+- Shared Compute Tier -  same Azure VM as other App Service apps, including apps of other customers:
 	- Free
 	- Shared (Linux not supported)
-- Dedicated Teir
+- Dedicated Compute Tier - Only app in the same App Service plan run dedicated Azure VMs:
 	- Basic
 	- Standard
 	- Premium - legacy:  PremiumV2, PremiumV3
-	- Isolated Tier - High performance, security, isolation
+- Isolated Tier - dedicated Azure VMs on dedicated Azure Virtual Networks for highest performance, security, isolation:
+	- Isolated
+	- Isolated V2

 ![1080](azureappservicespricetier.png)